JudsonMorgan/Bike_trip_pipeline/README.md

 # 🚴 London Bike Sharing Analytics

-## Project Overview
+## Description
-This project processes and analyzes London bike-sharing data using a data pipeline.
-It ingests, transforms, and visualizes bike usage trends.
+This project aims to create a data pipeline for processing data from the London Bike Rental service (Santander Cycles).
+The data will be ingested, cleaned, loaded into BigQuery, transformed, and visualized via a dashboard.

 ## Tech Stack
 - **Orchestration:** Apache Airflow